Learn what steps can you take as a dog breeder to stay safe during COVID-19

 Tips: Get into hand-washing routines so you wash your hands every time you come inside, every time you go outside, before you cook, before you eat, after touching something that has been touched by someone else, etc. Sing songs to make sure you hit 20 seconds.

 The virus that causes COVID-19 can be transmitted from a contaminated surface to your hands, entering your body through contact with the mucous membranes of your nose, eyes, and mouth when you touch them, infecting you.
 So, don't touch your face unless you have just washed or disinfected your hands.

+Infection from a surface is much less likely than from person-to-person transmission but practicing disinfection of surfaces is still recommended.
 Disinfect any objects or surfaces touched by another person including railings, door knobs, light switches, gas pumps, tables, chairs, computers, phones, and any object passed to you such as credit cards.
-The virus can survive on surfaces from several hours up to several days in some circumstances.
-Touching contaminated surfaces and then your face or food can lead to infection through secondary transmission routes.
-Smooth surfaces such as countertops and doorknobs transmit the virus more easily than porous materials like clothes, paper money, napkins and pet fur.
+Touching contaminated surfaces and then your face or food may lead to infection through secondary transmission routes.
+Smooth surfaces such as countertops and doorknobs are more likely to transmit the virus than porous materials like clothes, paper money, napkins and pet fur.

 Most cleaning products will effectively eliminate the virus including Windex, Clorox, and Lysol.
 A complete list of effective products that kill the virus can be found in this list from the EPA.